How and Why Does Art Matter for our Sustainable Future?

 At its simplest level art is play.
 Only when it is burdened with being acceptable or ‘good’ does it lose its playful quality and become ponderous, stuck and burdened - that is of little help and no different to how we may feel about our ‘real-world’ situation.
 Accessing the playful lightens us: it lets some light in, and light means we can see our way.

-Some readers may be familiar with the concept of ‘active imagination’, or ‘creative meditation’.
-If those terms sound like hard work, then discard them – the practices and uses remain the same regardless of what they are called.
+Some readers may be familiar with the concept of active imagination.
+If that term sounds like hard work, then discard it – the practices and uses remain the same regardless of what they are called.
 The way in to art needs to be playful, light and easy, and preferably an activity that helps us access a slightly more symbolic, ‘big picture’ view on life.
 A walk or swim might help, reading poetry or simply playing with ideas we love for a bit.
 For me it’s often been reading Astrological magazines or books: a great way to quickly access a rich symbolic landscape that speaks to me, while also resting me, since there is no apparent ‘useful’ purpose to it.
 We are all different, the only ask is to let it in and not censor this: it’s pretty easy to squash what really feeds you with what you think ought to feed you.

 Then, to help us to step into our sustainable future individually and collectively, we need to be able to ‘take a line for a walk’, to quote the Swiss born artist Paul Klee.
 This ‘line’ could be words or image, dance or melody.
 You don’t know at all what will happen next but as you step out into a new creation, the path appears.
 All judgement must be suspended and replaced with intense interest.
 This work is not for the Tate Gallery – although it might one day get there – this work is only for you, for us, and in that, it is everything.